alexwlchan/alexwlchan.net/src/_drafts/digital-decluttering.md

 I've been gradually pruning it, deleting what I don't want and organising what I do.
 It's a slow and arduous process, because there's no easy way to automate this -- ultimately, I have to look at every item and decide if it's worth keeping.

-It took me years to accumulate this data, so I'm not going to clear it in a week.
-I've already spent months chipping away at it, reviewing a few items a day, and there's plenty more to go.
-So far I've reviewed all the photos I've taken, the videos I saved, the podcasts I kept.
-I'm midway through cleaning up my bookmarks folder, and after that are my tweets.
-I've shed thousands of files and tossed an entire hard drive, but more importantly, I can now find the items I actually care about.

-Many nerds treat it as inevitable that our data gets bigger over time; that we'll always need more storage than we did in the past.
-I don't think that's for certain, and I'm not sure it's sustainable -- we need to be more intentional about our data.
-Modern storage means we can keep everything, but that doesn't mean we should.
-"As much as I can save" isn't a collecting strategy; it's hoarding.

-## Example 1: the photos I've taken
+---

+## Are you going to look at that photo again?

 I used to keep every photo I'd ever taken.
-I had a big disk and I was using iCloud Photo Library, so the incremental cost of each additional photo was essentially zero.
-I was snapping away on my iPhone, and there was no pressure to control the number of photos I was keeping.
+I was snapping away on my smartphone, and uploading each picture to iCloud Photo Library and my local hard drive.

 Some of those photos record important memories and life moments, and I'm so glad that I have them.
-But I was also had a lot of junk -- blurry pictures, or duplicates, or reminders to do something.
+But a lot of them are complete junk -- blurry shots, duplicate pictures, long-passed reminders of something I had to do.
-I found *so* many photos of books I wanted to read.
+(I had *so* many photos of books I wanted to read.)

+The junk photos were drowning out the ones I actually cared about, so I decided to prune my library of all the bad pictures.
-Last year I [wrote a Mac app called Blink][blink] to help me review my photos.
+Last year I [wrote a Mac app called Blink][blink] to help me with this task.
-It has a simple keyboard-driven interface, where I can step through my photo library and label each photo as "approved", "rejected", or "needs action".
+The app has a simple keyboard-driven interface, where I can step through my photo library and mark each photo as "approved", "rejected", or "needs action".
 I can review most photos with one or two keystrokes, which minimises the impact on my wrists.

 A few times a week, I use Blink to review all my new photos.
 I'm keeping maybe a quarter of the photos I take, and deleting the rest.

-I've also been working backwards through my old photos.
+I also went through all of my old photos.
-It's taken about eleven months, but I have now looked at every one of the 32,000 photos I started with, and pruned it down to 25,000.
+I started with 32,000 photos, and after eleven months I'd looked at all of them, and reduced it to 25,000.
-That still seems like an enormous number -- more than 2 photos for every day I've been alive -- but it's a start.
+That still feels like a lot -- more than 2 photos for every day I've been alive -- but it's an improvement.

-There were a lot of photos that were easy to delete.
+The photos of places and objects were easy to review.
-Either because they were bad pictures (blurry or pictures of my feet) or because I'd completely forgotten what they represent.
+It was pretty easy to work out whether I recognised the subject of the photo, and if not, I deleted it.
-I pruned a lot of photos of generic landscapes and buildings that I don't recognise, and I don't have enough context to guess at what they are.
+I got rid of a lot of photos of generic landscapes and builings that I've just forgotten in the intervening years.
-And I'm not a very good photographer -- even if I had taken a photo of somewhere interesting, this isn't the photo you'd use to represent it.

 The photos of people were harder.
-My earliest digital photos are from 2003, and a lot has happened in that time.
+My earliest digital photos are from 2003, and a lot has happened.
-There are many happy memories in there, and I can see how much I've grown.
-I can see how much happier I am post-transition.
+I was reminded of good memories; I could see how much I've grown; I could see how much happier I became after I transitioned.

-But my photos are also a catalogue of errors.
+But my memories are also a catalogue of mistakes.
-I was embarrased by the cringe things I did as a teenager, and reminded of the mistakes I've made as an adult.
+I was embarrassed by the cringe things I did as a teenager, and reminded of the mistakes I've made as an adult.
-There are people in those photos I haven't spoken to in years; our lives drifted apart and we fell out of touch.
+There are dear friends in those photos I haven't spoken to in years.
+We didn't fall out or break up or have any hard feelings; our lives just drifted apart and we fell out of touch.
-I am, I suppose, glad that there isn't much acrimony -- there were very few people who I'm glad to have cut out of my life; who I'm happy not to be speaking to any more.
+I felt a lot of guilt going through these photos.

-But it wasn't an easy process, and I had to take it a few photos at a time.
+It wasn't an easy process, and some days I could only look at a few photos before I had to stop.
-There's a lot of guilt in there.
-(Ghosts.)

-Difficult as it was, I'm glad I did this.
-Now when I look through my photo library, I see more photos that tell stories or trigger memories.
+Although this is an improvement, it stills feels like I have a *lot* of photos.
+There are probably hundreds that I'll never look at again.
+I'm thinking about ways to prune further, or highlight the photos I actually care about -- like putting them on my walls, or making some printed albums.
+I want to do more here.

 [blink]: /2023/blink/

-## Example 2: the podcasts I listened to
+## When will you have time to listen to all those podcasts?

 I used to keep every podcast episode I'd ever listened to.
-Why?
-Because it was easy.

-When I was younger I listened to a podcast called IRL Talk.
+I can trace this to a specific podcast called *IRL Talk*, which I listened to around 2012.
-I have some very fond memories of listening to it (and I still have the T-shirt, which is holding up amazingly well for a decade plus of wearing) -- but it fell off the Internet a few years later, after one of the hosts passed away.
+It's associated with some very fond memories, but it fell off the Internet after one of the hosts passed away.
-I was sad that I couldn't listen to it any more, and delighted when somebody gave the complete collection to the Internet Archive.
+I was sad when I couldn't listen to it any more, and delighted when somebody uploaded the complete collection to the Internet Archive.

-I use Overcast to listen to podcasts, and it provides an OPML export of every episode you've ever listened to.
+At some point I discovered that Overcast (my podcast app of choice) could give me an export of every episode I'd played.
-(This is a non-standard format; different from the OPML file you use to move subscriptions from one app to another.)
-I had a big disk and I enjoyed writing Python scripts, so I wrote a script that downloaded every episode listed in that file.
+I wrote a Python script that downloaded every episode in my exports, so I'd never have another *IRL Talk* moment.

-This gave me a folder of hundreds of MP3 files, most of which I never want to listen to again.
+This gave me a folder with hundreds of MP3 files, most of which I'll never want to play again.
-I listen to a lot of podcasts about current affairs and news, which are interesting in the moment but I rarely go back to.
+I listen to lots of podcasts about news and current affairs, whose value drops off quickly with age.
 Why was I keeping those?

-And because this folder was the output of a scrappy script rather than a polished podcast player, it was harder to find files than by using Overcast -- so this folder was filling up, but I'd never look in it.
+Further, the contents of this folder was the output of a scrappy script and not a polished podcast app.
+It was poorly organised, and it was easier to find podcasts by redownloading them in Overcast -- so I never looked in the folder.
+(The only time I looked in this folder was to find a podcast that had been deleted from the web, so I couldn't download it in Overcast any more.
+In some bizarre irony, it was a podcast about digital preservation and longevity.)

+So I had a growing collection of MP3 files, which were poorly organised and most of which I didn't want to listen to.
-I threw the whole thing away, and I built a new podcast archive based on my starred playlist.
+I threw the whole thing away.

+As a replacement, I built a new podcast archive which just includes episodes I'd starred in Overcast.
-This is a playlist I've been adding to for years, of episodes that are timeless and interesting and which I listen to over and over.
+It's a much smaller list of episodes that are timeless and interesting, and which I've already listened to multiple times -- only a hundred or so episodes.
-I know that I'll want to listen to these episodes again, so I have been.

-I created a much smaller local archive, with just the hundred or so episodes from that starred playlist.
-I built a simple HTML interface on top of them, which I can browse locally and see just that subset of top-tier podcast episodes.
+I built a simple HTML interface on top of this archive, which I can browse locally.
-Because it's so small, I was also able to hand-edit the metadata to add a couple of audio files I want to keep that aren't in Overcast, like private podcatss that I worked on.

 This curated collection uses 4% of the disk space of the folder that hoovered up everything, and I can go straight to those most-favoured episodes.

-## Example 3: The links I saved
+## Is that bookmark ever coming back?

-At my peak, I had around 6000 bookmarks split across various places.
+At its peak, I had a collection of over 6000 bookmarks.
-Some of them were links I've been back to many times, and others were links I had no reason to return to.
+Some of them were links I've returned to many times, and others were links I'm never going to go back to.

-I'm gradually going through my bookmarks, and trying to recuce it into a more focused collection - links I might actually want to visit again.
+I'm gradually going through them, and trying to reduce it to a more focused collection.
 I'm about halfway through so far.

-There are some patterns emerging in the links I'm deleting.
-There's a lot of current affairs, reference material I wouldn't think to look for in my bookmarks, fic I don't want to read again.
+There are several common forms of clutter in my bookmarks -- current affairs and politics; reference material I'd re-find through Google and not my bookmarks; fic I don't want to read again.
-I had a lot of bookmarks which were nothing more than a URL and a couple of tags -- if I hadn't bothered to leave even a shred of descriptive text, how impotant was it really?
+I've found a lot of bookmarks which were nothing more than a URL and a couple of tags -- if I hadn't bothered to leave even a shred of descriptive text, was it really that important?

+As I'm going through my bookmarks, I'm checking my backups.
-This has also been a good prompt to check my backups.
+This has been a sobering experience.
-I pay for Pinboard's archiving service, which has ostensibly backed up almost all oy my bookmarks -- but maybe a third of those archives were unusable.
+I pay for Pinboard's archiving service, which has ostensibly created a separate copy of every bookmark, in case the original site goes away -- but maybe a third of those copies are unusable.
-Some of them were backups of 404 pages because the original link had rotted (a dismaying number of pages which were still up on the site but not redirecting properly); others were paywalls or login screens.
-I can see the pages if I open them in my browser, but they're invisible to Pinboard's archiver.
+It's saved broken pages, 404 errors, paywalls and login screens.
+This is the risk of bulk, automated scraping of the web -- nobody is checking that the scraped page is a useful copy.

+I've been creating a new archive of saved pages, where I'm checking each URl individually.
-So as I decide which bookmarks to keep, I'm checking the archival copy -- either using the one from Pinboard if it's good, or creating my own manually.
+I'm keeping the archive from Pinboard if it's good, and if not I'm creating my own.
-This takes longer, but now I know that all of my archived web pages are useful copies, and not useless backups of broken pages.
+This takes longer, but now I know that all my archived web pages are useful copies, and not dead weight.

 I'm also adding proper descriptions and summaries to all my bookmarks, so I know why a link is important and worth keeping.

-These two steps add more friction to the process, certainly, but I don't think that's a bad thing.
+These two steps add more friction to the process, but I think that's a good thing.
-It means I can't save as many bookmarks as before, so I'm being more thoughtful about what I save -- do I really want to be able to find this link later, or am I just saving it because I've just read it?
+It's slowing me down, and making me more thoughtful about what I save -- do I really want to be able to find this link later, or am I just saving it for the sake of saving it?

+---

 ## Can we do better?

-I have too much digital stuff.
-I'm happier when I have less stuff, but the stuff I'm keeping is better described -- it's easier to manage, and easier to find the stuff I care about.
+It took me years to accumulate my data, so I'm not going to clear it in a week.
+I've spent months chipping away at it, reviewing a few items a day, and there's plenty more to go.
+I've already shed thousands of files and tossed an entire hard drive, but more importantly, I can now find the items I actually care about.

 Some of this is a problem of my own making -- present!me is having to clean up the pile of data collected by past!me -- but some of it is a culture that encourages us to be lavish with storage.
 For most people their biggest pile of data will be their photo collection, and smartphone makers have made it easy for us to snap away and save limitless photos to their cloud.
 (For a small fee, of course.
 Whether or not we ever look at them again.
 Plus it creates inertia and lock-in.)

-I keep saying storage is "cheap and abundant", but that's only half-true -- it's cheap for me to buy hard drives and cloud storage, but the cost is being paid elsewhere.
+I said earlier that storage is "cheap and abundant", but that's only half-true -- it's cheap for me to buy large hard drives or copious cloud storage, but the cost is being felt elsewhere.
-The materials used to make hard drives; the electricity and water to power the cloud data centres; the cognitive load of owning so much data.
+The material used to make hard drives; the electricity and water to power the data centres; the cognitive load of owning so much data.
 It's not sustainable for us all to have an ever-growing pile of data.
-The planet can only hold a finite amount of data, and I think we're closer to that limit than we realise.

 We need to keep less data, but I don't know how we get there.